 How many Super Bowls have the 49ers won?
 All of San Francisco's past victories and appearances

-The Super Bowl takes place on Sunday, Feb.
-11, starting at 3:30 p.m.
+The Super Bowl started at 3:30 p.m.
 PST at Allegiant Stadium in Las Vegas.
 You can tune in to watch the game broadcast live on both CBS and Nickelodeon or watch the livestream on Paramount+.
 More information on the game and how to watch is available at CBS Sports.

+More information on Super Bowl LVIII is available on live blogs being updated throughout the game at both CBS News and CBS Sports.

 How many Super Bowls have the 49ers won?